codedude03/CW3-HARRY-PARTH-GRAZIA-MOHAMMED/README.md

 "./CW3_FINAL_FINAL.py -file easy1.txt -explain" -> This will explain where each number should go for the grids in the file and outputs a file called "-explain" when opening it shows that expalination.

+**not: the size of the bars on the log graph produced can vary with each run; however the all performances are indeed measured!